 What exactly is the Global 7500?

 As I’ve already mentioned, the Bombardier Global 7500 is a long-range business jet.
-It’s the successor to Bombardier’s Global Express 6000, and it entered service in December 2018.
+It’s the successor to Bombardier’s Global 6000 (which succeeded the Global 5000), and it entered service in December 2018.

 Interestingly enough, the 7500 program was announced in October 2010.
 Back then, it was called the “7000” (as one might expect since it was an evolution of the 6000).